-The L-match circuit inserted between the input and output in the figure above converts the load resistance RL of 50 Ω to a lower value, Rin.
+An L-match circuit inserted between the input and output converts the load resistance RL of 50 Ω to a lower value, Rin.

 Let’s analyze how RL transforms into Rin with the L-match network.
 The equivalent circuit reduction principles are the basic equations governing the L-match circuit impedance transformation.

 The steps involved in transforming RL into Rin are: